 For those who hold different cultural backgrounds, you will be amazed by the fact that there are so many Jewish traditions to follow within a Jewish wedding.
 As a professional wedding photographer, when comparing with Lebanese Wedding, Macedonian Wedding an Asian Wedding, I will still rate the Jewish wedding’s difficulty 5 stars (I definitely will not recommend a rookie to shoot a Jewish wedding).
 This weekend, we have just shot a beautiful Jewish Wedding of Paula and Ben at the Terrace, which located in the heart of the Royal Botanical Garden.
 I have posted few wedding highlights down below, and while you browsing these stunning photos, let me tell you 10 traditions you should know before attending a Jewish wedding (so you don’t get overwhelmed).

 In jewfish culture, the wedding day is considered a day of forgiveness.
-Some couple choose to fast the day of their wedding, just as they would do on Yom Kippur (the Day of Atonement).
+Some couples choose to fast the day of their wedding, just as they would do on Yom Kippur (the Day of Atonement).
 The couple’s fast will last until their first meal together after the wedding ceremony.

 Bedeken refers to the ceremony where the groom veils the bride.
 Just before the actual wedding ceremony, Ben, accompanied by his parents, the Rabbi and amidst joyous singing of his friends, covered Paula’s face with the veil.
-This tradition signifies that the groom’s love for bride is for the inner beauty, as well as the blessing towards the couples’ wedding.
-In a professional wedding photographer’s point of view, Bedeken is the one of the most crucial moments in Jewish weddings, as it involves so much emotions and actions.
+This tradition signifies that the groom’s love for the bride is for the inner beauty, as well as the blessing towards the couples’ wedding.
+In a professional wedding photographer’s point of view, Bedeken is one of the most crucial moments in Jewish weddings, as it involves so many emotions and actions.

 3. Singing the Ketubah